-Use this feature to set the Power-on state for the NumLock key.
+This feature sets the Power-on state for the Numlock key.
 The options are Off and On.

 Wait For 'F1' If Error

 Select Enabled to force the system to wait until the 'F1' key is pressed if an error occurs.
 The options are Disabled and Enabled.